Code-yWilliams/Code-yWilliams/README.md

 - 👋 Hi, I’m Cody.

-- 💻 I am a full stack software engineer in Los Angeles with a couple of years of experience.
+- 💻 I am a software engineer in Los Angeles with a couple of years of experience.

-- 👨🏻‍💻 Some technologies I use are: React/Redux, JavaScript/Node, Express, MongoDB, PostgreSQL, Ruby, AWS, Nginx..
+- 👨🏻‍💻 Some technologies I like to use are: JavaScript, Ruby, PostgreSQL, MongoDB, AWS, Docker, and React.

 - 💙 I think the web is the coolest thing ever.